Law School Case Brief

 Doe v.
 Great Expectations - 2005 NY Slip Op 25464, 10 Misc.
 3d 618, 809 N.Y.S.2d 819 (Civ.
 Ct.)

 The use of the Internet creates no exception from the application of consumer protection laws, where there is a New York business and a transaction located in New York.
 For New York consumer fraud claims, the Internet medium is essentially irrelevant, for the focus is primarily upon the location of the relevant actor and whether a statute has been violated.

-The court found that even though the service did not guarantee a particular number of referrals to the women, it charged them far more than § 394-c allowed for the minimal services it did provide.
+The court awarded claimants the amounts they had paid on their contracts, plus interest from the date of payment.
+According to the court, even though the service did not guarantee a particular number of referrals to the women, it charged them far more than § 394-c allowed for the minimal services it did provide.
 Each woman paid between one and two thousand dollars.
 Their contracts violated § 394-c in many other ways and did not include the client's Bill of Rights, an absolutely mandated provision.
 The Dating Services Law authorized awards of actual damages, which the court determined, based on its assessment of the parties' relative credibility, equaled the full contract prices paid, plus interest running from the date of payment.
 The statute also permitted a court, in its discretion, to notify New York State's Attorney General and the city's Department of Consumer Affairs of violators.
-The court decided that such a notification was appropriate and announced that it would send a copy of its opinion to those offices, and awarded claimants the amounts they had paid on their contracts, plus interest from the date of payment.
+It decided that such a notification was appropriate and announced that it would send a copy of its opinion to those offices.

 Not a Lexis Advance subscriber?
 Try it out for free.